 How well do you function when you’re exhausted and overwhelmed?
 There’s no need to answer that, because no one is at their best under those conditions.
 We’ve all had times in our lives when exhaustion made it hard to concentrate and function.
 However, if you’re an exhausted and/or stressed nurse responsible for patients’ lives, the impact can be devastating.
 When you prepare for a hospital stay, it’s important to realize nurse stress and fatigue can impact your health.
 What should you do?
 Read on!

 Nurses play a crucial role for hospitalized patients.

 It’s obvious that hospitals cannot function without nurses.
-But do you know how hard it is to be a nurse?
-It’s an exhausting, stressful job that can easily lead to burnout.
+But nursing is an exhausting job, and nurse stress and fatigue is an issue that impacts nurses and patients.
 And this is something we should all be concerned about.